norraVarg/leo-vegas-test/README.md

 - App.js
   - line 21: Set initial state to `null` to reduce the third(unneccessary) state `undefined`
   - line 56: Remove this line since at line 57 `setOpen(true)` is executed anyhow.
+- Starred.jsx
+  - line 28: No need to use `<foot>` tag to wrap a button.
+[Ref](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/footer)

 ## Available Scripts